lbw798/collegiate-combat/README.md

 Lucky Wavai

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Currently, solely author contributions are accepted as an attempt to hone skills and knowledge

-Please make sure to update tests as appropriate.
+For major problems, please open an issue to discuss what you would like to change

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)